 Understanding how practices differ and what might suit you can often help to focus your job searching efforts, lead to greater job satisfaction and help determine your career path.
 Adam Tindall from Appleyard Lees explains what the difference in work and environment can be within corporate and private practices for patent attorneys.

-Drop an attorney trained and experienced in industry into private practice and they may be astonished at the demands placed upon them by a constant need for timeliness, speed and customer care.
-Introduce an attorney who has had a lifetime in private practice into an industrial office and they may be dazzled by the administration, bureaucracy, organisational structures and requirement to integrate and communicate with their immediate team and dozens of people in an ‘extended’ team throughout the organisation.
+While the core skills are the same, they can be very different jobs.
+Drop an attorney trained and experienced in industry into private practice and they may be astonished at the demands placed upon them by a constant need for timeliness, speed, customer care and business development.
+Introduce an attorney who has had a lifetime in private practice into an industrial office and they may be dazzled by the demands of portfolio management, internal networking and decision making.

-Questions to consider
+Questions to Consider

 In either sector, this niche area of law has much to offer.
 If you are curious about the world and enjoy learning new things, I recommend it.